Genetics PhD Handbook

-It is recommended that students meet with their full committee (5 members) after their first summer colloquium (if not before) in order to set a timeline for Prelim B. Should a student fail the Prelim A on the first try, Prelim B may be taken before retaking the Prelim A examination at the discretion of the student’s Committee.
-Satisfactory completion of the Prelim B, along with relevant course, teaching, and minor requirements, is necessary for a student to acquire dissertator status.
-Note that UW rules stipulate that classes can only be taken after Dissertator status if: a) the course is directly related to the student’s research, b) the course is 3 credits of fewer, c) the Genetics program document the reason for the post-dissertator course.
+It is recommended that students meet with their full committee (5 members) after their first summer colloquium (if not before) in order to set a timeline for the Oral exam.
+Satisfactory completion of the Oral exam, along with relevant course, teaching, and minor requirements, is necessary for a student to acquire Dissertator status.
+Note that UW discourages courses taken for credit after Dissertator status is attained; rules stipulate that classes can only be taken after Dissertator status if: a) the course is directly related to the student’s research, b) the course is 3 credits of fewer, c) the Genetics program document the reason for the post-dissertator course.

-The Prelim B exam generally consists of a ~30 minute presentation by the student and allows for ~2 hours of questions and answers.
-Questions typically focus on the proposal and presentation, however they can be more far ranging or probe for a genetic concept or method.
+The Oral exam generally consists of a ~30 minute presentation by the student and allows for ~2 hours of questions and answers.
+Questions can span broad areas of genetics and will also focus on the proposal and presentation.
 The questions are at the committee’s discretion.

-The Prelim B examination determines each student’s future in the training program.
+The Oral examination determines each student’s future in the training program.
 Three outcomes are possible:

 - The student is given a pass and admitted into candidacy for the Ph.D. degree,

-- The student is given a deferred decision, in which the committee outlines what aspects of the exam need to be redone with a further meeting with the Prelim B Committee, to be completed within six months to determine pass or fail, or
+- The student is given a deferred decision, in which the committee outlines what aspects of the exam need to be redone with a further meeting with the Oral Thesis Proposal exam Committee, to be completed within six months to determine pass or fail, or

 - The student fails the exam outright and plans are formulated for early withdrawal from the program, usually with a Masters degree instead of a Ph.D.
 The student has the right to petition the Graduate Program Steering Committee, including a petition to switch labs.

-Prior to taking prelim B, you must request through Martha Reck (firstname.lastname@example.org) a preliminary examination warrant from the UW Graduate School.
+Prior to taking the Oral exam, you must request through Martha Reck (firstname.lastname@example.org) a preliminary examination warrant from the UW Graduate School.
 You must request the warrant 2-3 weeks prior to the proposed exam date.
 If the residence requirement has been met and all unsatisfactory grades have been cleared or compensated, the warrant is issued.
-After you have passed Prelim B and at the actual meeting, the warrant is signed by the members of your Prelim committee and submitted to the Martha Reck.
+After you have passed the Oral exam and at the actual meeting, the warrant is signed by the members of your committee and submitted to the Martha Reck.
 If your records are in order, you are formally admitted as a candidate for the Ph.D. degree.

 You must maintain continuous registration from the time of admission to candidacy until all degree requirements have been completed, even if you should leave campus.
 A candidate for the Ph.D. degree who fails to take the final thesis defense within five years of submitting the signed warrant may be required to take another preliminary examination to be admitted to candidacy a second time.

-The purpose of the following outline is to provide some guidance for students as to the form and function of Prelim B proposals.
-The Prelim B document is modeled after the NIH F31 Predoctoral Fellowship guidelines.
-(The word length is effectively the same as the previous Genetics Prelim B guidelines, but with new formatting requirements to facilitate subsequent submission as an F31 proposal.)
+The purpose of the following outline is to provide some guidance for students as to the form and function of the written proposal portion of the Oral exam.
+The written portion is modeled after the NIH F31 Predoctoral Fellowship guidelines.

-Like all research proposals, Prelim B should not be viewed as a contract; the successful dissertator may pursue other related topics/aims for completion of the Ph.D.
-The purpose of Pelim B is to demonstrate the ability to synthesize in writing a reasonable and coherent research plan and to discuss it intelligently with one’s faculty committee.
+Like all research proposals, the written portion of the Oral exam should not be viewed as a contract; the successful dissertator may pursue other related topics/aims for completion of the Ph.D.
+The purpose of the document is to demonstrate the ability to synthesize in writing a reasonable and coherent research plan and to discuss it intelligently with one’s faculty committee.
 It is often advisable to divide the following sections into subsections with titles to orient the reader.

-The total length of the Prelim B document is restricted to 7 pages (including figures but not including bibliography), single-line spacing, Arial 11 pt font, with 0.5 inch margins all around.
+The total length of the written document is restricted to 7 pages (including figures but not including bibliography), single-line spacing, Arial 11 pt font, with 0.5 inch margins all around.
 The format should be as follows:

 Specific Aims (1 page):